Carmelite Library

 The Carmelite Library is an academic theological library located in Middle Park, Victoria, Australia.
-The library specialises in the areas of Carmelite Studies, Mariology, Spirituality and Mysticism, and holds Australia's finest collection of books and journals in these subject areas.
+The library specialises in the areas of Carmelite Studies, Mariology, Spirituality and Mysticism, and holds books and journals in these subject areas.
 The library supports teaching and research at the University of Divinity and its resources are also available to Carmelites, researchers, visiting scholars, and members of the general public.

 History

 The Carmelites is a Roman Catholic religious order founded in the late twelfth century.
 The Carmelite Library is part of the Province of Australia and Timor-Leste.
 The Carmelite friars first arrived in Australia from Ireland in 1881 and brought with them the kernel of what is now the Carmelite Library.
 In 1886, when they established their first purpose-built priory in Albert Park, a library was one of the house's public rooms.
 Later, in 1928, when the decision was made for novices and students to be trained in Melbourne rather than Ireland, an academic library developed at Whitefriars House of Studies.
 Whitefriars was originally located in Kew, then in Donvale from 1937, before moving to Middle Park in 2006.

 In 1942, the Advocate (Melbourne) noted that the Carmelite Library was being conducted under the auspices of the Our Lady of Mount Carmel branch of the Holy Name Society in Middle Park and at that time held 1,500 items.

 In the 1980s, the decision was made to stop collecting across the full range of theological disciplines and to focus on three main areas that are closely aligned with the life and spirit of the Carmelite order.
 These are Carmelitana (all aspects of the life, history and spiritual tradition of the Order, Spirituality (the Christian spiritual and mystical tradition, both historical and contemporary, and its links to other world spiritual traditions) and Mariology (the theological study of the Virgin Mary).

 In 2005, the Carmelite Library was featured on an Australian Broadcasting Corporation (ABC) Radio National program.
 In the program A Mystical Library, presenter Rachael Kohn interviewed the Carmelite Library's then-manager Fr Paul Chandler who spoke about the library's history, purpose and some of the significant items in its collection.